62 The Housing Almanac

 4.54%

-In 2018, the U.S. housing market recorded existing-home sales averaged 5.34 million, new-construction sales of 614K, and a 30-year fixed mortgage rate of 4.54%.
+In 2018, the U.S. housing market recorded existing-home sales averaged 5.34 million, new-construction sales of 614K, a median existing-home price of $261,600, and a 30-year fixed mortgage rate of 4.54%.

 By the numbers — 2018: new-home sales 614K, existing-home sales 5.34M, median existing price $261,600, 30-year mortgage rate 4.54%.